 Like several of the UP’s City trains, for the first twenty years or so of the Denver’s existence it was operated in conjunction with the Chicago & North Western Railway which ferried the train from Omaha, eastward to Chicago.
 This setup lasted until 1955 when the UP, dissatisfied with the services C&NW was providing handed the train over to rival Milwaukee Road, a partnership that would last until the train’s end.
 It was also during this time that the train finally received Domeliners around 1960, when it was combined with the City of Portland between Chicago and Denver (a slight reroute as both now bypassed Cheyenne).

 Interestingly, the CB&Q had almost always operated domes on its Denver Zephyr, which was one of its marketing attributes.
 However, Union Pacific declined to purchase domes for its train on the basis that the scenery was rather subdued along its route and much of the trip was during nighttime hours anyway.
-For more information regarding the City of Denver's timetable schedule and consist please click here.
+For more information regarding its timetable schedule and consist please click here.
 While thee City of Denver competed directly with the Burlington’s Denver Zephyr to a lesser degree it also competed with the Rock Island’s Rocky Mountain Rocket.
 While the Rock Island's train was never quite as popular as its two competitors' the railroad still found success with its train due to the large population centers serving its route.

-Through the end the City of Denver, along with her sister City trains, remained a top-notch, all matching consist operation by Union Pacific.
+Through the end the Denver, along with her sister City trains, remained a top-notch, all matching consist operation by Union Pacific.
 By the late 1960s as ridership slowly slid away the UP had all but combined its entire fleet east of Wyoming into one, large, singular train.
 While service remained at a high level this, however, did not secure the Denver or other City trains’ futures as they were all discontinued with the startup of Amtrak in the spring of 1971.
 A semblance of the City fleet, though, can still be seen in Union Pacific's official business train.

 For more reading on the Union Pacific you might want to consider Union Pacific Railroad from authors Joe Welsh and Kevin Holland.
 Of course, being that the Union Pacific is so well known and has been around for so many years, hundreds of publications (many quite good) have been written about it detailing various subjects of the railroad.
 However, this book will at least give you a general overview and history of the UP (filled with many, excellent, historical and colorful photographs) at which point you can decide if you are interested in further books of study on the railroad.
 Even if you are a historian of the UP and have not seen this book I'm sure you will enjoy it!

-Also, for more reading on streamliners like the City of Denver you might want to also consider the book Streamliners: History of a Railroad Icon from renowned author Mike Schafer who covers in detail most of the well known and remembered “classic” passenger trains to operate in the country.
+Also, for more reading on streamliners like the Denver you might want to also consider the book Streamliners: History of a Railroad Icon from renowned author Mike Schafer who covers in detail most of the well known and remembered “classic” passenger trains to operate in the country.
 If you have any interest in such you should very much enjoy Mr. Schafer’s book.
 If you're interested in perhaps purchasing either (or both) of these books please visit the links below which will take you to ordering information through Amazon.com, the trusted online shopping network.